swkkd/gowebapi/docs/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EventFrameCreateEventFrame**
-> EventFrameCreateEventFrame(ctx, webId, eventFrame, optional)
+> EventFrameCreateEventFrame(a.client.ctx, webId, eventFrame, optional)
 Create an event frame as a child of the specified event frame.

 ### Required Parameters